ipunkt/laravel-package-manager/README.md

 Then you can get config values by using `config('my-package.)`.

+#### Routes

+For providing routes you have to extend the `RouteServiceProvider`.

+Just set `$routesNamespace`, `$routesMiddleware` and `$routesFile` to your needs and you are ready to go.
+For registering various routes you should have one provider for each type of routes file (api, web, ...).

 #### Artisan Commands

 For registering artisan console command we provide the `ArtisanServiceProvider`.